-Backend type must be: passthrough.
+Backend type must be either one of the following: passthrough, emulator.

 The specific backend type will determine the applicable options.
 The -tpmdev option creates the TPM backend and requires a -device option that specifies the TPM frontend interface model.

 Options to each backend are described below.